 Cry Cute: Breaks down in tears in Mashiro's arms in Episode 10 after the latter allays her fears of being unneeded by confessing that she feels complete when painting with Rita.

-Freudian Excuse: Failure to meet others' expectations, compounded by being constantly one-upped by Mashiro, forced her to stop painting.
+Dark and Troubled Past: Failure to meet others' expectations, compounded by being constantly one-upped by Mashiro, forced her to stop painting.
 Ryuunosuke calls her out on it, noting how she failed to consider what she really wanted to do.

 Genre Savvy: She knew Sorata would come outside looking for her when she first visits Sakura Hall.
 Later she tells Sorata to go to a hotel with her, knowing full well that Nanami and Mashiro would attempt to spy on them, and greets the two girls at the entrance.